jimmylee/next-s3/README.md

 # next-s3

-- Testing file uploads to Amazon S3
-- Testing render.com as the server layer.
+This is a working example of an express server setup that can make large file uploads (Last tested: 4GB) to S3.

+- There is no interface, you will need to use the console to see logs.
+- Can be deployed to https://render.com, give it a try!
-- Needs a `.env`
+- Uses a public bucket I setup, add your own `.env` variables for your own bucket.

 ```sh
 IAM_USER_KEY=key